 Bringing candles on a plane is not something I had ever considered.
 After all, you don’t generally get too many power outages when you are flying!
-I jest of course but it seems many people do want to bring candles on a plane with them anyway.
+I jest of course but it seems many people do want to bring candles on a plane with them anyway, perhaps as a gift.

 People often buy candles when on vacation to take home as gifts for friends and relatives or are traveling to friends or relatives for Christmas so want to take a special candle for the table with them.

-Obviously, it should go without saying, you are not allowed to actually light the candles while on board the flight though!
+Obviously, it should go without saying, you are not allowed to actually set the candles alight while onboard the flight though!
 But the obvious is sometimes not so obvious for certain people.

 Types of candles that are allowed on a plane

-You may bring all of the following types of candles on a plane almost without restriction, provided they will all fit in your carry on bag:
+You may bring all of the following different types of candles with you almost without restriction, provided they will all fit in your hand luggage:

 Solid wax candles